 I love (as in, eternal CAPS-lock LOVE) my morning cacao, avocado and banana smoothie.
 It’s a daily thing for me.
 Wholesome chocolate – why wouldn’t you?
 So of course a cacao ceremony is just my cup of, er, cacao.

-Plant-consciousness specialist Rebekah Shaman holds monthly cacao ceremonies in London – both open and women’s groups.
-I went along with absolutely no idea what to expect… wondering if we’d be eating or drinking the cacao, wondering if it would be like some kind of hot chocolate tea party, wondering if I was going to get chocolate all over the kundalini whites I’d been teaching in that morning.
+I went along to a cacao ceremony in London with absolutely no idea what to expect… wondering if we’d be eating or drinking the cacao, wondering if it would be like some kind of hot chocolate tea party, wondering if I was going to get chocolate all over the kundalini whites I’d been teaching in that morning.

-Rebekah describes the chocolate plant as a very loving, feminine medicine.
-Cacao works well with the other master plant healers, Ayahuasca and cannabis.
+We were told that the chocolate plant as a very loving, feminine medicine.
+Cacao apparently works well with the other master plant healers, Ayahuasca and cannabis.
 So Cacao’s in impressive company, and I can’t help but feel a bit nervous that I’m about to imbibe something that counts Ayahuasca as a peer.
-But Rebekah assures us that Cacao is the gentle maiden of the plant medicine world.
+But our guide assures us that Cacao is the gentle maiden of the plant medicine world.
 She takes a very loving, heart-centred and gentle approach to her healing methods.
 In fact, the most that may happen is that we’ll shed a few tears as Cacao gently removes blockages around the heart.
 Hurrah, I do love a good cry!

-Each of the 20 or so participants in the circle is handed a cup of cacao – which is basically thick hot chocolate made with 42g of ceremonial-grade cacao harvested in Peru, warm water and a few drops of Rebekah’s signature ingredient, rose oil.
+Each of the participants in the circle is handed a cup of cacao – which is basically thick hot chocolate made with 42g of ceremonial-grade cacao harvested in Peru, warm water and a few drops of rose oil.
 It’s bitter and slightly oily, but tastes better than I expect.
 I forgo the option to add cayenne for a kick, or honey for a sweet tooth.
 We drink in silence and then lie down in a circle, padded with blankets and pillows, for our journey.

 A journey to meet Cacao